Michigan Highways

 As an interesting aside, both iterations of M-179 (1935-58 and 1998-Present) terminated at US-131...

-1931 (July 15) New!
-The 0.4 mile of 14 Mile (Luther) Rd between 210th Ave and US-131/Mackinaw Tr southwest of LeRoy is assumed into the state trunkline system as a new alignment for M-63.
+1931 (July 15) – The 0.4 mile of 14 Mile (Luther) Rd between 210th Ave and US-131/Mackinaw Tr southwest of LeRoy is established as a state trunkline route as a new alignment for M-63.
 Instead of turning southerly via 120th Ave to terminate at US-131 one mile south of 14 Mile (Luther) Rd, approximately two miles north of Ashton, M-63 now continues due easterly along 14 Mile (Luther) Rd to terminate at US-131/Mackinaw Tr.
 The mile-long segment of 210th Ave between US-131 and M-63 is retained in the state trunkline highway system as a connector route initially designated as US-131 STUB.
 It is highly unlikely this route is not signed as "US-131 STUB" in the field, but rather signed either as "TO M-63" or just as a leg of M-63 itself northbound and as "TO US-131" or just as US-131 southbound.

 1958 (Sept 16) - The short M-179 connector between US-131 and M-63 is cancelled and the road is given back to local control.

-1998 (Oct 31) - As one of the relatively few jurisdictional transfers as part of the short-lived Rationalization process, all of county-maintained A-42 between US-131 at Exit 61 near Bradley and M-43 west of Hastings is transferred to the state.
+1998 (Oct 1) – As one of the relatively few jurisdictional transfers as part of the short-lived Rationalization process, all of county-maintained A-42 between US-131 at Exit 61 near Bradley and M-43 west of Hastings is officially established as a state trunkline highway and transferred to the state.
 The portion of A-42 west of US-131 is retained locally by Allegan Co, however.

 1999 (Apr 7-8) - M-179 route markers are erected along the new highway over the course of two days.
 On April 7th, the eastbound route markers are installed as well as plastering over the A-42 markers on the US-131 freeway exit signage.
 The westbound markers were installed on April 8th.